atibbetts/atibbetts/project2.md

 There is more to level of service than just comparing wait times between block groups.
 Customer service is an important metric for the department in charge of running the service to understand what the needs of the city are, where the different issues exist or persist over time, how needs change over time, and how well the city performs at meeting those needs.
 The data describing service levels and performance can also be used to hold different city departments accountable for addressing different issues in a more timely manner than before the data was available.
 With improved accountability, resident satisfaction with the 311 service would then be expected to improve as well.
 Using CRM (customer relationship management), cities can begin to monitor, measure, and analyze services at the city or departmental level so city managers can know for  certain whether they are hitting service-level targets.

-Service Alert Counts by Station Map
+Average Duration for Rodent Activity Tickets Map
 <img src="images/project2rodentmap.png?raw=true"/>